KNMI-sealevel/CodeNodalCyclePaper/README.md

 Use tide gauge data and temperature and salinity data to study the effect of the nodal cycle on steric changes in sea level.

-This is the code supporting Bult et al. 2023, [to submit to Geophysical Research Letters] This repository can be cited using ...
+This is the code supporting Bult et al. 2023, [to submit to Geophysical Research Letters] This repository can be cited using [Link to Zenodo]

 The analysis is organized in three steps:
 1. *prepare_atmospheric_data.ipynb* explains how to download the input data, preprocess the data and export to .csv files.